Welcome to the Chingford Historical Society

 This talk will be held via zoom and in person at our usual location at C of E Primary School, Cambridge Road, Chingford E4 7BP.

-Online tickets available HERE.
+Online tickets will be available soon.

 FREE to members & non-members £3 via eventbrite.